 - Easy access.

 I hate backpacks that you can only open from the top.
-A good travel backpack gives you easy access to all areas and compartments.
-However, it also needs to be…
+A good travel backpack gives you access to all areas and compartments.

-You’ll lost sight of your travel backpack many times during your trip.
+You’ll lose sight of your travel backpack many times during your trip.
 It’s important that it closes completely and that it’s hard to break into.
 Padlocks and rain covers can add extra security.

 Here are some recommendations for all kinds of sizes, including my own current travel backpack.

 The best clothing tip is to dress like a local.
-Most countries in Southeast Asia have high temperatures all year round, so there’s no reason to pack warm and volumous clothes.
+Most countries in Southeast Asia have high temperatures all year round, so light and thin comfy clothes are the best choice.
 Flip-flops are enough for most of the days.

 This is what you’ll be wearing most of the time so invest in some decent ones.